yucongkoo/tp/docs/DeveloperGuide.md

 ## Launch and shutdown

-1. Initial launch
+**Initial launch**

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   1. Double-click the jar file  <br/>
+      Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+**Saving window preferences**

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+_{ more test cases …​ }_

 ## Deleting a person

-1. Deleting a person while all persons are being shown
+**Deleting a person while all persons are being shown**

-   1. Prerequisites: List all persons using the `list` command.
+Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.